I Want to Cleanse. Where Should I Start?

 blog post holistic nutrition want to cleanse where to start jennifer raye

-As we sink into autumn, many people feel a natural turning inward.
+As we sink into autumn, many people feel a natural urge to turn inward.
 The busyness of summer has calmed, and now we can prepare for winter.
 Just like spring, autumn is a time of transition.

 In the autumn, we move from the heights to the depths.
 Cleansing and fasting are wonderful ways to mark this time of transition and prepare our bodies and minds for the colder months to come.